the-suraj-as/the-suraj-as/README.md

 🚀 **A Data Analyst | B.Sc Graduate | Ex-Product Analyst | Data Enthusiast**

 I’m passionate about exploring the world of data and turning numbers into actionable insights.
-Graduated from **DRM Science College, Davanagere**, I have developed strong analytical skills and hands-on experience with tools like **Excel, MySQL, Power BI, and Python**.
+I have developed strong analytical skills and hands-on experience with tools like **Excel, MySQL, Power BI, and Python**.

 Currently, I’m expanding my knowledge in **Machine Learning** to strengthen my ability to solve real-world data problems.